🎉Grand Opening: May 2026

 Continuity of Care

 Many patients value seeing the same dentist consistently over time.
 Private practices often facilitate this continuity more easily, as appointments can be booked directly with a specific clinician.
-Building a long-term relationship with your dentist means they develop a thorough understanding of your dental history.
+Building a long-term relationship with your dentist means they develop a thorough understanding of your dental history, which can support more effective ongoing care and early identification of changes in your oral health.

 The Underlying Value of Preventative Dental Care

-Understanding the science behind preventative care is straightforward: dental plaque accumulates on tooth surfaces daily.
-If not removed effectively, plaque hardens into calcite deposits (tartar), which can only be removed professionally.
-Over time, the bacteria within plaque produce acids that weaken tooth enamel and toxins that irritate gum tissue.
+Understanding the science behind preventative care is straightforward: dental plaque — a soft film of bacteria — accumulates on tooth surfaces daily.
+If not removed effectively through brushing and interdental cleaning, plaque hardens into calcite deposits (tartar), which can only be removed professionally.
+Over time, the bacteria within plaque produce acids that weaken tooth enamel and toxins that irritate gum tissue, potentially leading to decay and periodontal disease.
+Regular professional cleaning and diligent home care work together to manage this process.

 Comparing NHS and Private Dental Costs